RyanBoyles14/CSC131-Group4/SoftwareRequirementsSpecification.md

 <a name="userChar"></a>
 #### 2.3.
 User Characteristics
 ###### The users expected to use the software are those knowledgeable of GitHub.
 As such, they are required to provide a valid GitHub URL for the software to run.
+###### The users are also expected to be fairly experience with software development or management.
+With this software, the user can use the output for further parsing to derive more from the results.

 <a name="genConstr"></a>
 #### 2.4.
 General Constraints